sethb0/ven2-forest/README.md

 ## Building

 Needs Node.js v10 or later.
-Not tested on anything but a Mac.
-Will probably work on Windows or Linux though, with minor mods to `vue.config.js`.
+Not tested on anything but a Mac. ~~Will probably work on Windows or Linux though, with minor mods to `vue.config.js`~~ Windows crashes horribly in `npm install`, still don't know about Linux.
 Send a PR if you get it working, please!

 1. Clone the repo.
 1.  `npm install`